wangchuhan/927Microservices/README.md

    CREATE DATABASE consumer_db;

-   -- Create a user and assign permissions for both databases CREATE USER 'root'@'localhost' IDENTIFIED BY '123456';
+   -- Create a user and assign permissions for both databases -- Modify the '123456' to your custom password CREATE USER 'root'@'localhost' IDENTIFIED BY '123456';

    -- Grant the user privileges for provider_db